 The Big Pants: final

-The other thing he didn’t believe (the point was lingering, so he finished the conversation, with himself) was that, once at home, he would stick for even a day to the Messerman Method.
-The website’s promise enticed—you could eat more, they said, not less; there was a secret to weight loss that didn’t have to do with counting calories.
+The other thing he didn’t believe (the point was lingering, so he finished the conversation with himself) was, once at home, he would stick for even a day with the Messerman Method.
+The website’s promise had enticed—you could eat more, they said, not less; there was a secret to weight loss that had nothing to do with counting calories.

-He didn’t know—he’d never been there—if being thin could be so rewarding, maybe you’d just go buy yourself a new shirt, check yourself in the mirror…find it all worthwhile, as you starved to death.
-But he knew that to be miserable and still be fat, was at length the deal-breaker.
+He didn’t know—he’d never been there—if being thin could be so rewarding, maybe you’d just go buy yourself a new shirt, go sip at a water bar, check yourself in reflections…find this worthwhile, fair compensation, as you starved to death.
+But he knew that to be miserable and still be fat was at length the deal-breaker.
 It had been with every diet he’d tried so far.

 He was going to get himself, tomorrow, a cheeseburger, some curly fries, maybe a milkshake.
 And coffee.

 Jake Messerman and Paul were walking Perry, down there by the chicken house.
 Putting it like that was probably uncharitable.
 Jackie, Tom thought, would call me on it.
 She thinks I’m the obnoxious guy.
 Well, I am…I always end up being.
 Why is that?